 The flow-through premium is derecognized through income as the eligible expenditures are incurred.
-As at November 30, 2017, the Company had satisfied \$21,800 of the commitment by incurring eligible expenditures of approximately \$109,000 during the year ended August 31, 2017 and as a result the flow-through premium has been reduced to \$1,195.
+As at February 28, 2018, the Company had satisfied the commitment by incurring sufficient eligible expenditures and as a result the flow-through premium has been reduced to \$nil.